kevbrain/apicastsix/doc/parameters.md

 **Default:** no value

 APIcast requires a running Redis instance for OAuth 2.0 flow. `REDIS_URL` parameter can be used to set the full URI as DSN format like: `redis://PASSWORD@HOST:PORT/DB`.
-Takes precedence over `REDIS_PORT` and `REDIS_URL`.
+Takes precedence over `REDIS_PORT` and `REDIS_HOST`.

 ### `RESOLVER`